dotnet/docs-maui/docs/android/asset-packs.md

 ## Check the status of `FastFollow` asset packs

-If you're using a `FastFollow` asset pack, you'll need to check that the pack is installed before trying to access its contents.
+If your app uses a `FastFollow` asset pack, it'll need to check that the pack is installed before trying to access its contents.

-To do this, you must add the [Xamarin.Google.Android.Play.Asset.Delivery](https://www.nuget.org/packages/Xamarin.Google.Android.Play.Asset.Delivery) NuGet package to your project.
-This NuGet package provides access to the `AssetPackManager` type, which provides the ability to query the location of the `FastFollow` asset pack:
+To do this, add the [Xamarin.Google.Android.Play.Asset.Delivery](https://www.nuget.org/packages/Xamarin.Google.Android.Play.Asset.Delivery) NuGet package to your project.
+This NuGet package provides access to the `AssetPackManager` type, which provides the ability to query the location of the asset pack:

 ```csharp
 using Xamarin.Google.Android.Play.Core.AssetPacks;